Ipstenu/dreamobjects/readme.txt

 <strong>How big a site can this back up?</strong>

 The hard limit is 2G.
-The practical limit is 50megs.
+The practical limit is less (depending on your setup).

 <strong>Why does my backup run but not back anything up?</strong>